 Though this preserve feels sweet and discrete, it’s actually quite large.
-The tight, snaking purple trail is jam packed with lovely vignettes, mini pastures, creeks and cedar passageways and it’s not until you reach the final loop that the scale shifts, opening up to broad woodland.
+The tight, snaking purple trail is jam packed with lovely vignettes, mini pastures, creeks, and cedar passageways; it’s not until you reach the final loop that the scale shifts, opening up to broad woodland.

-The red, yellow and purple trails ultimately cast off into 3 disconnected land parcels from the over-lookable little parking lot on Butler Road.
+The red, yellow, and purple trails ultimately cast off into 3 disconnected land parcels from the over-lookable little parking lot on Butler Road.
 I can only speak to the 1.5-mile purple one (so far).
-Cutting through a jungle of vines, trees and wild flowers, the trail presents its first highlight quite early on: a riveting fork that offers the option to cross the stream via stone steps and stepping stones or braving a natural bridge formed by 3 fallen trees.
-We could have stayed here for hours – but we couldn’t keep adventure waiting…
+Cutting through a jungle of vines, trees, and wild flowers, the trail presents its first highlight quite early on: a riveting fork that offers the option to cross the stream via stone steps and stepping stones or brave a natural bridge formed by three fallen trees.
+We could have stayed here for hours—but we couldn’t keep adventure waiting…

 Bicycles are permitted and, with the exception of the stream crossing and a steepish hill in the loop, it was a pretty easy ride for my primary schooler.